 Firstly, communicating on your website that you offer same-day dispatch with next-day delivery will convert visitors into buyers.
 The price of that service matters too.
-When you outsource your fulfilment to James and James, you can offer up a variety of courier options to give customers even more choice.
-Our clients tell us this has boosted their conversions and positions them with larger retailers.
+When you outsource your fulfilment to a partner, such as James and James, you can offer up a variety of courier options to give customers even more choice.
+Their clients tell them this has boosted their conversions and positions them with larger retailers.

 Secondly, with online shopping (particularly fashion), returns are likely.
 There’s no physical trying on aspect and consumers have more time with the item to assess whether they actually need it.
 Processing those returns in-house can be costly, not just in monetary terms, but time too.
-We manage the whole returns service for you; inspecting damaged items, initiating refunds, sending out replacements – all of it.
+A third-party logistics partner will manage the whole returns service for you; inspecting damaged items, initiating refunds, sending out replacements – all of it.

-Merchandise, fulfilment and shipping have been major concerns of all brands of all sizes over the past few months – but they don’t have to be moving forward.
+Merchandise, fulfilment, and shipping have been major concerns of all brands of all sizes over the past few months – but they don’t have to be moving forward.
 Now is a good time to set up your outsourced fulfilment if you haven’t already.
-You can be fulled onboarded with James and James in less than seven days.

 Statistics correct at time of publishing, August 2020.

 James and James Fulfilment

 It all began in 2010, when James Hyde and James Strachan couldn’t find a modern shipping service for the eCommerce business they ran.
 Faced with messy warehouses based on out-dated systems, they decided to build their own.